rblades/dhworkbook_master/docs/module-2/Exercises.md

 ....all the way up to 5625 (ie. 10 results per page, so 56249 / 10).

 If you go to the [Canadiana API support page](http://search.canadiana.ca/support/api) you can see the full list of options.
-What we are particularly interested in now is the bit that looks like this:
+What we are particularly interested in now is the bit that says `&fmt=json`

-`&fmt=json`

 4\.
 Add that to your query URL.
 How different the results now look!
 What's nice here is that the data is formatted in a way that makes sense to a machine - which we'll learn more about in due course.